 Worth Ranch is located 60 miles west of Fort Worth on the Brazos River at the foot of Kyle Mountain.
 The historic stone and petrified wood buildings that encircle our parade ground showcase the rich and colorful history of Worth Ranch.
-Comanche Indians once lived on our parade ground, and Quannah Parker, the last great war chief of the Comanche, was born only a few miles up the Brazos River.
+Ancestors of the Comanche Nation once lived on our parade ground, and Quanah Parker, the last great war chief of the Comanche, was born only a few miles up the Brazos River.
 The chuck wagon was developed near here in 1866.

-One of America’s oldest and finest traditional Scouting programs, when your troop attends Worth Ranch you’ll receive traditional Scouting at its best from our talented staff and outstanding facilities.
-Your Scouts can climb and rappel on the cliffs of our Climbing Gardens, fish, row, canoe and kayak with us on the Brazos River, hike Kyle Mountain, swim and play water basketball & volleyball in our 2 pools, see outstanding campfire programs, and eat in our big air-conditioned Duncan Dining Hall.
+When your troop attends Worth Ranch, you are participating in one of America's oldest traditional Scouting programs with talented staff and outstanding facilities.
+Your Scouts can climb and rappel on the cliffs of our Climbing Gardens; fish, row, canoe and kayak on the Brazos River; hike Kyle Mountain; swim and play water basketball and volleyball in our two pools; see outstanding campfire programs; and eat in our air-conditioned Duncan Dining Hall.